Monorepo: Scalability challenges

-Companies with large projects have come across hurdles with monorepos, specifically concerning build tools and version control systems.
-Google's monorepo, speculated to be the largest in the world, meets the classification of an ultra-large-scale system and must handle tens of thousands of contributions every day in a repository over 80 terabytes in size.
+Companies with large projects have come across hurdles working with monorepos, specifically concerning the technical limitations of available build tools and version control systems.
+For instance, Google's monorepo, speculated to be the largest in the world, meets the classification of an ultra-large-scale system and must handle tens of thousands of contributions every day in a repository over 80 terabytes in size.

 Scaling version control software

-Companies using or switching to existing version control software found that software could not efficiently handle the amount of data required for a large monorepo.
+As their codebases grew, many companies using existing version control software found that it could not efficiently handle the amount of data required for a large monorepo.
 Facebook and Microsoft chose to contribute to or fork existing version control software Mercurial and Git respectively, while Google eventually created their own version control system.

-For more than ten years, Google had relied on Perforce hosted on a single machine.
-In 2005 Google's build servers could get locked up to 10 minutes at a time.
+For more than ten years, Google had relied on an instance of Perforce's pseudonymous version control software hosted on a single machine.
+In 2005, Google's build servers could get locked up to 10 minutes at a time.
 Google improved this to 30 seconds–1 minute in 2010.
 Due to scaling issues, Google eventually developed its own in-house distributed version control system dubbed Piper.

 Facebook ran into performance issues with the version control system Mercurial and made upstream contributions to the client, and in January 2014 made it faster than a competing solution in Git.

 In May 2017 Microsoft announced that virtually all of its Windows engineers use a Git monorepo.
 In the transition, Microsoft made substantial upstream contributions to the Git client to remove unnecessary file access and improve handling of large files with Virtual File System for Git.